chorobin/aws-trpc-subscriptions/README.md

 });
 ```

-You should bind the subscription table to the web socket api so it can be used to connect, disconnect and handle subscriptions. $connect, $diconnect, $default reference lambdas which are created from the adaptors
+You should bind the subscription table to the web socket api so it can be used to connect, disconnect and handle subscriptions. $connect, $diconnect, $default reference lambdas which are created from the adapters

 Now you just need to use the SST's `sst/node` to connect the adaptors to your infrastructure